Psychologist

 Communication Skills

-Communication is the development of processes enabling one to understand what others say, sign, or write.
+Communication allows you to understand what others say, sign, or write. and for them to understand your responses.
 For most of us, the purpose of verbal communication is to get your message across to others clearly and unambiguously.
 It is a process that can be fraught with error and with messages often being misinterpreted.

 For most of us, the purpose of verbal communication is to get your message across to others clearly and unambiguously.
 It is a process that can be fraught with error and with messages often being misinterpreted.
 When this isn't detected, it can cause confusion, wasted effort and missed opportunity.